0marSater/devOpsTask/README.md

 1) Create EKS, ECR, RDS with terraform
       --will be updated alter--

-2) Create a web app and its pipeline for building, pushing app on private ECR:
+2) Create a simple web app and its pipeline for building, pushing app on private ECR:
-	a.
-Two Apis :
+- Two Apis :
  		 1) (http//hostname//client-ip)
   		      -> it takes the client request public ip and saves it to RDS which has one table called ip_addresses with two columns (id, ip_address).
  		 2) (http//hostname//client-ip//list)
    			-> it shows the list of IPs that triggred the link.

-	b. building docker image
+- Building docker image

-	c and d. pushing and automate docker iamge to ECR with script (in my case i did with external groovy script) -> "build.groovy" and "push.groovy".
+- Pushing and automate docker iamge to ECR with script (in my case i did with external groovy script) -> "build.groovy" and "push.groovy".

 3) Create helm chart that will allow deploying the app with its appropriate k8s resources.